Dash1215/Dash1215/README.md

-I am from Texas, and I like making stuff with python <simple
+I am from Texas, and I like making stuff with python <-- simple

 <!---
 Dash1215/Dash1215 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.